LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 Advantages of working in the mid-infrared: More direct constraints on temperature and size of the objects, and spectrum includes molecular absorption lines including biosignatures.

-The yield simulation includes single main sequence stars and wide separation binaries (what happens to close binaries?) and NASA's ExoPaG SAG13 underlying exoplanet occurrence rates.
+The yield simulation includes single main sequence stars and wide separation binaries <span style="color:green">(what happens to close binaries?)</span> and NASA's ExoPaG SAG13 underlying exoplanet occurrence rates.
 The signal as measured from a planetary system in a 6:1 X-array configuration of nulling-interferometry is simulated using LIFEsim.
 The short baselines are 'nulling baselines' responsible for dark fringes, the long baselines are 'imaging baselines' responsible for high frequency modulation of the transmission map perpendicular to the modulation map.
-The 6:1 baseline seems more robust against instability noise than the 2:1 ratio (!)
+The 6:1 baseline seems more robust against instability noise than the 2:1 ratio <span style="color:green"> (!) </span>

 </details>